Publications

-The Institute for Policy Integrity produces three types of publications: policy briefs, reports, and working papers.
-Geared to an audience of political decisionmakers, our policy briefs provide incisive and focused analysis on timely policy topics.
-Our report series develops deeper research and examination of our core issues.
-Our working papers give an opportunity for extensive and original scholarly research and analysis from established experts as well as fresh new voices.
+The Institute for Policy Integrity produces a variety of publications.
+Our research reports develop in-depth research on our core issues, while our policy briefs and issue briefs provide focused analysis on more timely or particular topics.
+Our academic articles and working papers offer original scholarly research and analysis from established experts as well as fresh new voices.

 -